alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 [$7,000 a month](https://www.glassdoor.com/research/internships-entry-level-jobs-2019/)
-or more during the summer, often with a housing stipend, and that could cover in-state tuition, housing, and food until the next summer if you planned your budget right, even with the insanity of Bay Area rent.
+or more during the summer, often with a housing stipend, and that could cover in-state tuition, housing, and food until the next summer if you planned your budget right, even accounting for the insanity of Bay Area rent.
 Most departments do not have this luxury.

 The problem was that departments that didn't have these luxuries would and were tempted to adopt similar policies, in a bid to fix budget problems of there own.
+Charts from UAW's page show that the statistics department was starting to shift to the CS model.
 I think it's good for the university to have 8 hour TA appointments go away, but I think it's bad for the CS department to lose them.